sagemath/trac_to_gh/Issue 8026.md

 # Issue 8026: If possible -- update prereq to require gfortran when installing on any OS except OS X.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8026

 Original creator: was